Xergan/Basketball/README.md

-A remake of the classic hidden basketball minigame from Meta’s Messenger.
+A remake of the classic hidden basketball minigame from Meta's Messenger!

 Made with ❤️ by Xergan